Unboundedness of zero-cycles on higher dimensional Fano manifolds: The case of del Pezzo surfaces

 We give here for completeness the proof of Theorem \ref{theocompletdp} (which is established in \cite{colliot}, \cite{voisindelpezzo}, only when $d_S\leq 3$).
 We will only describe the strategy of the proof, which follows closely \cite{voisindelpezzo}, to which we refer for more details.
 In practice, one should be a little careful in checking case by case a certain technical statement (see Remark \ref{reamresteaprouver} below).
 Let $\mathcal{O}_S(1):=K_S^{-1}$ be the anticanonical line bundle of $S$ and let $h_S:=c_1(K_S)^2\in{\rm CH}_0(S)$.
 This is a $0$-cycle on $S$ of degree $d_S$.
 One has by Hirzebruch-Riemann-Roch and Kodaira vanishing

-In order to prove Theorem \ref{theocompletdp}, it suffices to prove the following \begin{prop} There exists an integer $N_1$ with the following property.
-For any smooth del Pezzo surface $S$ over a field $K$ of characteristic $0$, and any effective $0$-cycle $z\in{\rm CH}_0(S)$ of degree $d> N_1$, there is an effective $0$-cycle $z':=\pm z+\gamma h_S$ which is of degree strictly smaller than $d$. \end{prop} Let us first show how Proposition \ref{propaprouver} implies Theorem \ref{theocompletdp}.
+In order to prove Theorem \ref{theocompletdp}, it suffices to prove the following \begin{prop} There exists an integer $N_1$ with the following property: for any smooth del Pezzo surface $S$ over a field $K$ of characteristic $0$, and any effective $0$-cycle $z\in{\rm CH}_0(S)$ of degree $d> N_1$, there exists $\gamma \in\mathbb{Z}$ such that the $0$-cycle $z':=\pm z+\gamma h_S$ is effective of degree strictly smaller than $d$. \end{prop} Let us first show how Proposition \ref{propaprouver} implies Theorem \ref{theocompletdp}.
 This argument already appears in \cite{voisindelpezzo}.
 From proposition \ref{propaprouver}, we deduce by induction on $d={\rm deg}\,z$ that any effective $0$-cycle on $S$ can be written modulo rational equivalence as

 where $\gamma\in \mathbb{Z}$ and $z'$ is an effective $0$-cycle of degree $\leq N_1$.
 Next by boundedness of del Pezzo surfaces, there exists an integer $N\geq N_1$ such that for any effective zero-cycle $z'$ on $S$ of degree $\leq N_1$, the $0$-cycle $z''=\gamma' h_S-z'$ is both of degree $\leq N$ and effective, for some number $\gamma'\in \mathbb{Z}$.
 We then conclude from (\ref{eqpourcyclereddege}) that any effective $0$-cycle on $S$ can be written modulo rational equivalence as